pyqtgraph/pyqtgraph/doc/source/colormap.rst

 commonly used to generate false color images, color scatter-plot points, and illustrate the height of surface plots.

+PyQtGraph's :class:`~pyqtgraph.ColorMap` can conveniently be applied to images and interactively adjusted by using :class:`~pyqtgraph.ColorBarItem`.
+To provide interactively user-defined color mappings, see :class:`~pyqtgraph.GradientEditorItem` and :class:`~pyqtgraph.GradientWidget`, which wraps it.
+:class:`~pyqtgraph.GradientEditorItem` combines the editing with a histogram and controls for interactively adjusting image levels.

-PyQtGraph's :class:`~pyqtgraph.ColorMap` class can also be used a convenient source of colors from a consistent palette or to generate QPen and QBrush objects used to draw lines and fills that are colored according to their values along the horizontal or vertical axis.
+ColorMap can also be used a convenient source of colors from a consistent palette or to generate QPen and QBrush objects used to draw lines and fills that are colored according to their values along the horizontal or vertical axis.

 Sources for color maps